 Choose a Top Arbitral Institution for Your Disputes

-- HKIAC is ranked the third most preferred and used arbitral institution worldwide and the most favoured institution outside of Europe by Queen Mary University of London and White & Case's 2015 International Arbitration Survey.
+- Hong Kong is the third most preferred institution in the world according to the 2021 Queen Mary University of London and White & Case International Arbitration Survey.

 Reputed Independent Provider of Innovative Dispute Resolution Services

 - HKIAC is a one-stop shop which handles arbitration, mediation, adjudication and domain name cases.

 - HKIAC plays a leading role in developing innovative arbitration practices.
 Its practices have received numerous GAR awards and nominations for best innovation.